 How Abstract API Handles Phone Number Validation in Laravel

-Once you understand Abstract’s capabilities, to add its phone number validation API to your project is simple.
-The process involves a few configuration steps to connect your Laravel application to the service.
+Once you're familiar with Abstract’s capabilities, the process to add its phone number validation API to your project is simple.

-• Add the key to your .env file as ABSTRACT_PHONE_KEY and reference it in config/services.php.
+- Add the key to your .env file and reference it in the config/services.php file.

-• Register a custom validation rule or use a Form Request that calls your new service and checks the response.
+- Register a custom validation rule or use a Form Request.
+The request calls the PhoneValidator and checks the "valid" field before it saves.

-• Add automated tests that use the Abstract sandbox or mock the service to maintain a deterministic CI pipeline.
+- Add automated tests that use the Abstract sandbox or mock the responses to maintain a deterministic CI pipeline.

 Sample Phone Number Validation Implementation with Abstract API

-You can integrate the API call directly into a Laravel Form Request.
-This allows you to validate the phone number before your controller logic executes.
-The code sends the user-provided phone number to Abstract API and checks the boolean `valid` field in the response.
-If the number is not valid, it throws a standard validation exception with a user-friendly error message.
+The code below shows an example of a call inside a Laravel Form Request.
+It sends the user-provided phone number to the API.
+If the response indicates the number is not valid, it throws a validation exception with a user-friendly error message.

 $response = Http::get('https://phonevalidation.abstractapi.com/v1/', [